-- Check with your local fire department, municipality, or Ministry of Northern Development, Mines, Natural Resources and Forestry to determine whether open-air burning is permitted before having a campfire or burning brush.
+- Check with your local fire department, municipality, or the forest fires page to determine whether open-air burning is permitted before having a campfire or burning brush.
 If open burning is allowed, fires should be built on bare soil or exposed rock.
 Remove leaves and twigs from around the fire to keep it from spreading.
 Always keep a bucket of water, sand or even a shovel close by and supervise the fire at all times.

 - Smoke outside.
 Keep a large can with water nearby so cigarette butts can be safely discarded.

 - Drink responsibly.
 Tobacco use and excessive alcohol consumption are contributing factors in many fires and can lead to serious injuries.